zephyrproject-rtos/zephyr/boards/arm64/fvp_baser_aemv8r/doc/index.rst

 ===========

-Use this configuration to build basic Zephyr applications and kernel tests in the Arm FVP emulated environment, for example, with the :ref:`synchronization_sample`:
+Use this configuration to build basic Zephyr applications and kernel tests in the Arm FVP emulated environment, for example, with the :zephyr:code-sample:`synchronization` sample:

 .. zephyr-app-commands::
    :zephyr-app: samples/synchronization